fambul/donboscofambul/themes/hugo-base-theme/content/extras/highlighting.md

 closing shortcode.

 ### Example
-The example has an extra space between the special characters to prevent rendering here.
+The example has an extra space between the “{{” and “%” characters to prevent rendering here.

     {{ % highlight html %}}
     <section id="main">